warisgill/bankapp/README.md

   name: configmap-martianbank
 data:
   DB_URL: # enter the DB url
+  JWT_SECRET: # enter any string that you wish to use as a secret
 ```

 -   When running Docker or pods, use `"mongodb://root:example@mongodb:27017"` for the local database.